Foster Care

 Adopting a child from foster care includes an important process known as a home study

-The purpose of the home study is to make sure that your home is a suitable and safe place for a child to live.
-Every adoptive family will undergo a home study.
+The home study ensures your home is a suitable and safe place for a child to live.
+Every foster family will undergo a home study.

 It starts with interviews and checks to learn more about you and your family.
 Then, social workers will visit your home to see if it is a safe space for a child.
 Once these checks are done, your case worker will create a report, which includes information such as: